szaghi/forbear/README.md

 ## What is forbear?

-In Executing long-time running programs it could be helpful to display a *progress bar* with some informative data. **forbear** is designed to perform just this task, handle the progress and display it as the user specifications.
+In Executing long-time running programs it could be helpful to display a *progress bar* with some informative data. **forbear** is designed to perform just this task, handle the progress and display it as the user specifications:

+> forbear handles data related to the progress of a (long) time run giving an informative, pretty-formatted ouput for each time step (or accordingly a given frequency) as the user specifications.

 Go to [Top](#top)